About Hagar Lee

 I grew up in Israel and moved to the UK as a young woman, pursuing a career in design and running my own business for many years.
 I later trained as a counsellor, in search of meaningful work and a desire to deepen my understanding of the human condition.

 From my own experience of the therapeutic process, I understand and greatly value the growth and healing that is provided by counselling and the therapeutic relationship.
-Together with my life experience and learnings, background and professional training – I bring acceptance, compassion and patience to my therapeutic practice.
+Together with my life experience, background and professional training – I bring acceptance, compassion and patience to my therapeutic practice, whilst also challenging long-standing attitudes.

 I presently work in private practice.